Delayed Hawkes birth-death processes: Transform analysis and heavy-tailed asymptotics

-\begin{remark} We were able to generalise the result of Theorem \ref{summary KLM} to a feedforward network in which a particle in coordinate $j\in[d]$ is sent to coordinate $j+1$ after service.
-Here it is understood that when $j=d$, the particle leaves the system after service.
-Letting $J_j,\ldots,J_d$ be the service times of the components visited by the a particle that arrived in component $j$, we assume that the excitation function $h_{ij,J,\omega}$ is dependent on the \textnormal{total} time $J:=\sum_{l=j}^dJ_l$ spent in the system.
-Then we can get a result analogous to Theorem \ref{summary KLM}.
+\begin{remark} It is possible to generalize Theorem~\ref{summary KLM} to a feedforward network in which a particle in coordinate $j\in[d]$ is sent to coordinate $j+1$ after service.
+Here, it is understood that when $j=d$, the particle leaves the system after service.
+Letting $J_j,\ldots,J_d$ be the sojourn times of the components visited by the particle that arrived in component $j$, and assuming that the excitation function $h_{ij,J,\omega}$ is dependent on the \emph{total} time $J:=\sum_{l=j}^dJ_l$ spent in the system, we can obtain a result analogous to Theorem~\ref{summary KLM}.
 The operator appearing in the fixed-point equation now reads where An analysis treating multiple parallel tandem systems, as conducted for shot-noise processes in \cite{shotnoise}, is hard in the non-Markovian (delayed) Hawkes case: in contrast to a network of shot-noise processes, the sample paths of parallel (delayed) Hawkes networks influence each other.
-In the Markovian case, however, we are able to characterise the transform of \textnormal{any} irreducible $d$-dimensional network; see section \ref{networksmarkov}. \end{remark}
+In the Markovian case, however, we are able to characterize the transform of \emph{any} irreducible $d$-dimensional network; see Section~\ref{networksmarkov}. \end{remark}